-But not only can a fire help you cook your food and boil your water, it can also provide you warmth, comfort, light, insect repellent and animal repellent.
-You can also use a fire to help sterilize utensils, cauterize wounds and even to make a smoke signal if the time ever comes for one.
+Not only can a fire help you cook your food and boil your water, but it can also provide you warmth, comfort, light, insect repellent, and animal repellent.
+You can also use fire to help sterilize utensils, cauterize wounds, and even make a smoke signal if the time ever comes for one.

 But don’t you worry!
 These 7 simple tips below will teach you everything you need to know about building a fire with wet wood.

 Step One: Use Lots of Tinder and Kindling

 Have you ever tried to start a fire with nothing but big logs?

 If so, then you know exactly how hard it can be.

 Now imagine if it’s wet outside and you’re trying to start a fire with nothing but big logs.
 Or even worse, it still is raining.

 That’s why you need to use lots of tinder and kindling to help you get a fire started when using wet wood.